Unifex/docs.tokaido.io/pages/introduction.md

 One of the most beautiful but challenging things about Drupal is that there are so many different ways you can use it.
 Tokaido is designed to support the most common use case:

-- Drupal 8.5.3 or newer is supported (Drupal 7 might work, but it's unsupported)
+- Drupal 8.5.3 or newer is supported (Drupal 7 won't work, but we'd love to talk to someone about helping us provision D7 support!)
 - Your Drupal site should be installed and managed with Composer (although this isn't essential)
 - Your Drupal site must reside in the `docroot` directory